nefarius/CntlmUI/README.txt

-﻿--- WARNING: THIS IS BETA-SOFTWARE, CRASHES AND UNKNOWN BEHAVIOR POSSIBLE ---

-CntlmUI is a small Windows front-end and agent for the Cntlm Authentication Proxy.
+﻿CntlmUI is a small Windows front-end and agent for the Cntlm Authentication Proxy.

 It supports
  - auto detection of current users proxy settings